Undergraduate Program

 Economics at WashU

-Economics students can enroll in an engaging set of electives, ranging from economic history to econometrics.
+Economics students can enroll in an engaging set of electives, ranging from economic history to advanced econometrics.
 Each semester, majors and minors can choose from electives at the general level - having only the introductory economics classes as prerequisites - to those at the advanced level representing interesting applications of microeconomic and macroeconomic theory.
 Many of our majors pursue second majors or minors, such as in math, finance, political science and computer science, to name but a few.
 It is possible to complete an Economics major in conjunction with the pre-medicine requirements.

 Undergraduate Director: John Nachbar